 So now you have some ideas for using vellum cardstock and embossing on your wedding greeting cards.
 I hope you enjoyed my wedding greeting card 3 projects and that you try these ideas out yourself!

-If you live in Australia and would like to purchase any of the current Stampin' Up! items I use in my paper crafting, you can search my online store here:
+If you live in Australia and would like to purchase any of the current Stampin' Up! items I use in my paper crafting, you can search my online store by clicking on the catalogue link in the right column of this page.

 You can Subscribe to Paper Twists, my newsletter about paper crafting, by entering your information in the box below: